Canberra IT experts showcase skills in Singapore this week

 "Canberra can really play a role as a hub for IT services to government in Australia.
 I think we’re starting to see the potential for many of these companies based in the ACT to play global roles.
 It’s an opportunity opening now, for the region to build this sector,” he comments.

-Greg Boorer, Canberra Data Centres CEO, says Singapore and Canberra share common ground.
+Greg Boorer, Canberra Data Centers CEO, says Singapore and Canberra share common ground.

 "Both are city-states with a high density of Government, Defence, Technology, Academia and the ICT Industry, all co-located in a relatively small city footprint, which presents unique opportunities," he explains.